dachande/typo3-bootstrap/README.md

 If you want to clear the TYPO3 cache just run `vendor/bin/typo3cms cache:clear`.
 This is way more fast than clearing the cache through the TYPO3 backend especially when not logged in.

-## What about TYPO3 7.6?

-Although this packages is meant to provision TYPO3 8.7 it should also be possible provisioning an earlier TYPO3 version like 7.6.
-Please bear in mind that this feature has not yet been fully tested so there is no 100% guarantee that this will work.

-Please check the comments in the provisioning configuration for additional information on how to set up this package to provision TYPO3 7.6.

 ## PHP Version

 By default PHP 7.1 is installed/used on the virtual machine.
 You can however customize the installed PHP version by changing the list of installed packages and set the correct PHP version in the provisioning configuration.